-- The paraphrase serves the explanation or clarification of a described fact with own words and is to be regarded as analogous quotation, - Example: The original text states: "The feeling of landscape is thus a product of history, not a timeless element of the human condition".
-Paraphrase: "Rolf Peter Sieferle claims that the feeling for landscape is not anchored in being human in itself, but that it has developed over the course of history". - The quotation is not highlighted by quotation marks in a text but by a reference to the literature.
-The relevant footnote text is marked with "cf. (= compare), example: "cf. Sieferle, Rolf Peter: "Entstehung und Zerstörung der Landschaft" in: Smuda, Manfred (ed.): Landschaft.
+- The paraphrase serves the explanation or clarification of a described fact with own words and is to be regarded as analogous quotation.

+Example: The original text states: "The feeling of landscape is thus a product of history, not a timeless element of the human condition".
+Paraphrase: "Rolf Peter Sieferle claims that the feeling for landscape is not anchored in being human in itself, but that it has developed over the course of history".

+The quotation is not highlighted by quotation marks in a text but by a reference to the literature.
+The relevant footnote text is marked with "cf." (= from the Latin "confer" or "conferatur", meaning "compare").
+Example: cf. Sieferle, Rolf Peter: "Entstehung und Zerstörung der Landschaft" in: Smuda, Manfred (ed.): Landschaft.
 Frankfurt am Main 1986; p.
-259 footnote
+259.